 Frits Winterwerp was detained in a psychiatric hospital.
 He said that he was not mentally ill and he should be released.
 However, he was repeatedly prevented from making his case in the Dutch courts, which kept extending his detention without hearing from him.
 The European court ruled this had violated his right to liberty.
 Reforms were made to protect people in Mr Winterwerp’s situation.

 Allar Harkmann was arrested and detained, without a court hearing his case or examining the legality of his detention.
 He was only released after 15 days.
-The Strasbourg court ruled that the failure to have Mr Harkmann’s detention promptly reviewed by a judge, and the lack of any opportunity for him to obtain compensation, had violated his right to liberty.
+The European court ruled that the failure to have Mr Harkmann’s detention promptly reviewed by a judge, and the lack of any opportunity for him to obtain compensation, had violated his right to liberty.

 Josette Prencipe was in her mid-sixties when she was arrested and detained for almost 4 years, without facing trial.
 She was accused of making illegal bank transfers.
-The Strasbourg court ruled that the authorities had breached Mrs Prencipe’s right to liberty.
+The European court ruled that the authorities had breached Mrs Prencipe’s right to liberty.
 The case triggered a series of reforms, including a new time limit on pre-trial detention.

 Peter Frommelt asked to be released whilst awaiting trial for financial crimes.
 When this was considered on appeal, neither he nor his lawyer were allowed to make any legal arguments.
-The Strasbourg court ruled that this had been unfair.
+The European court ruled that this had been unfair.
 The procedures were changed, allowing people to make comments to a court in such circumstances.

 Giuseppe Toniolo was detained in San Marino for five weeks whilst awaiting extradition.
-The Strasbourg court ruled that the law in San Marino did not set out clear rules for his imprisonment, meaning that he could be detained arbitrarily and could not effectively make a claim to be released.
+The European court ruled that the law in San Marino did not set out clear rules for his imprisonment, meaning that he could be detained arbitrarily and could not effectively make a claim to be released.